ibm-cloud-docs/containers/cs_storage_portworx.md

    10. From the **Kubernetes or OpenShift cluster name** drop down list, select the cluster where you want to install Portworx.
 If your cluster is not listed, make sure that you selected the correct {{site.data.keyword.cloud_notm}} region.
 If the region is correct, verify that you have the correct [permissions](/docs/containers?topic=containers-clusters#cluster_prepare) to view and work with your cluster.
    11. Optional: From the **Portworx secret store type** drop down list, choose the secret store type that you want to use to store the volume encryption key.
        - **Kubernetes Secret**: Choose this option if you want to store your own custom key to encrypt your volumes in a Kubernetes Secret in your cluster.
 The secret must not be present before you install Portworx.
 You can create the secret after you install Portworx.
 For more information, see the [Portworx documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.portworx.com/key-management/kubernetes-secrets/#configuring-kubernetes-secrets-with-portworx).
        - **{{site.data.keyword.keymanagementservicelong_notm}}**: Choose this option if you want to use root keys in {{site.data.keyword.keymanagementservicelong_notm}} to encrypt your volumes.
 Make sure that you follow the [instructions](#setup_encryption) to create your {{site.data.keyword.keymanagementservicelong_notm}} service instance, and to store the credentials for how to access your service instance in a Kubernetes secret in the `portworx` namespace before you install Portworx.
 5. Click **Create** to start the Portworx installation in your cluster.
 This process might take a few minutes to complete.
 The service details page opens with instructions for how to verify your Portworx installation, create a persistent volume claim (PVC), and mount the PVC to an app.
 6. From the [{{site.data.keyword.cloud_notm}} resource list](https://cloud.ibm.com/resources), find the Portworx service that you created.
 7. Review the **Status** column to see if the installation succeeds or fails.
-The installation might take a few minutes to complete or fail.
+The status might take a few minutes to update.
 8. If the **Status** changes to `Provision failure`, follow the [instructions]() to start troubleshooting why your installation failed.
 9. If the **Status** changes to `Provisioned`, verify that your Portworx installation completed successfully and that all your local disks were recognized and added to the Portworx storage layer.
    1. List the Portworx pods in the `kube-system` namespace.
 The installation is successful when you see one or more `portworx`, `stork`, and `stork-scheduler` pods.
 The number of pods equals the number of worker nodes that are included in your Portworx cluster.
 All pods must be in a `Running` state.